chinchang/kushagra.dev/posts/2019-08-23-strong-vs-em.md

 `<strong>` and `<em>` are not just meant to convey semantics visually, but they are also supposed to convey the same meaning to screen reader users too, ideally through a change of voice.

-From what I could test, Voiceover doesn't seem to differentiate normal text from the emphasized text.
-Also, there seems to be no recent studies on the Web for other screen readers like Jaws and NVDA.
+From what I could test, VoiceOver doesn't seem to differentiate normal text from the emphasized text.
+Also, there seems to be no recent studies on the Web for other screen readers like JAWS and NVDA.
 Hence, I am not covering this topic in much details.
 I would appreciate if someone can share studies on this matter, which I can update here.

 Nevertheless, screen readers are continuously improving and our correct use of the tags will only help users eventually.